What smells remind you of childhood? Hear eighteen answers

 - Dr. Angharad Rudkin: Author and clinical child psychologist working in Hampshire, UK

-- Raquel V Reyes: Author of many books, including her latest, Calypso Corpses, and Cooking (A Caribbean Kitchen Mystery) Here, she demonstrates how to make Cafe Cubano
+- Raquel V Reyes: Author of many books, including her latest, Barbacoa, Bomba, and Betrayal, which is coming out on November 7th.
+Here, she demonstrates how to make Cafe Cubano

 - O’Nell Agossa: Originally from Benin, Africa, featured on our show about being a part of a diaspora